14 Questions to be Prepared for During a Home Care Assessment

 5. Does your loved one require support with household tasks?

-In order to gauge whether your loved one will need help with household tasks, they will ask whether they need support with cleaning, laundry etc.
+To gauge whether your loved one will need help with household tasks, they will ask whether they need support with cleaning, laundry, etc.

 6. Will your loved one require assistance with attending social activities?

-Please be prepared with your loved ones’ social activities calendar as you will likely get asked whether they attend any regular clubs, coffee mornings, church etc. This is so that they can tailor the care plan to provide support at these times.
+Please be prepared with your loved ones’ social activities calendar.
+You will likely be asked whether they attend any regular clubs, coffee mornings, church, etc. This is so that they can tailor the care plan to provide support at these times.

 7. Will your loved one require support with attending appointments?

-It’s important to be aware of any regular appointments your loved one has; these could be doctor's appointments, hearing/eyesight tests etc. This will allow the company to allocate visits appropriately.
+It’s important to be aware of any regular appointments your loved one has, such as doctor's appointments or hearing/eyesight tests.
+This will allow the company to allocate visits appropriately.

 Environment Assessment

-The home care company will need to establish whether they can safely deliver care to the individual in their home environment.
-They will be looking at whether there are any unreasonable risks to their Carers as well as the client.
-It is likely a Moving & Handling assessment will be undertaken to establish whether there is any specialist equipment currently being used or required to deliver care safely.
+The home care company will need to establish whether it can safely deliver care to the individual in their home environment.
+They will also look at whether there are any unreasonable risks to their caregivers and the client.
+It is likely that a Moving and handling assessment will be undertaken to establish whether any specialist equipment is currently being used or required to deliver care safely.

 Share this article